huggingface/open-r1/README.md

 ## Installation

-To run the code in this project, first, create a Python virtual environment using e.g. Conda:
+To run the code in this project, first, make sure you have [uv](https://github.com/astral-sh/uv) then create a Python virtual environment using e.g. Conda:

 ```shell
 uv venv openr1 --python 3.11 && source openr1/bin/activate  && uv pip install pip